coala/coala/docs/Developers/Review.rst

    https://coala.io/review.
 -  Check the commit message.
 -  Read and try to understand the code.
-If something looks ineffective or bug prone, leave a comment.
+If something looks ineffective or bug-prone, leave a comment.
    If in doubt, let the code-writer explain their reasoning until reviewers have understood the code.
 -  Generated code is not intended to be reviewed.
-Instead rather try to verify that the generation was done right.
+Instead, rather try to verify that the generation was done right.
 The commit message should expose that.
 -  Every commit is reviewed independently from the other commits.
 -  Tests should pass for each commit.
 If you suspect that tests might not pass and a commit is not checked by continuous integration, try running the tests locally.
 -  Check the surroundings.
-In many cases people forget to remove the import when removing the use of something or similar things.
+In many cases, people forget to remove the import when removing the use of something or similar things.
 It is usually good to take a look at the whole file to see if it's still consistent.
 -  Take a look at continuous integration results in the end even if they pass.
 -  Coverage must not fall.